deepakdhull012/Netent/README.md

 	vii) Option to disable filter

 	viii) Filter text

+	ix) No Of selected Chips to display e.g 5

 d) The components emit the list of selected items whenever the selection changes